MohamedLamineAllal/laravel-mix-glob/README.md

 - concise logging to console.
 - ...

 > ::::::NOTE::::::
+>
 > laravel-mix-glob is early published, and I'm working on it right now.
 > Please come back next week !
 > Stay tooned.
 >
-> Also you can try it as it is.
-And report any bugs and errors.
+> Also you can try it as it is (alpha (debug mode)).
+And report any bugs and anomaly.
 As i only tested it in linux now.
 By the end of the week, it will be ready!
+>
 > ::::::::::::::::